-Exercise 29 Consider the explicitly-typed System F with pairs of the exercise 22 (p.
-55).
+Exercise 33 Consider the explicitly-typed System F with pairs of the exercise 24 (p.
+57).
 Add pairs in the untyped λ -calculus.
 Show that δ -reduction in the untyped λ -calculus is larger than the image of the δ -reduction in the explicitly-typed calculus.
 Verify that type erasure is a bisimulation for δ -reduction.
+(Solution p.
+87)

 The forward simulation (Lemma 25) is straightforward to establish.
 (Details of the proof p.
-85)
+88)